 Instead of a reserve, this version of King Albert has cells.
 The game is medium in difficulty, with a 10% chance of winning.
 It is played with a single deck, and your odds of victory are primarily determined by your talent.

-If you enjoy Muse, you should try Klondike Solitaire, a traditional solitaire card game.
+If you enjoy Muse, you should try Classic Solitaire, a traditional solitaire card game.

-9 tableau piles (below foundations) - alternate color construction.
+9 tableau piles: Alternate color construction.
 Move groupings of cards if they are in alternate color order and there are enough open cells for the cards to be moved separately.
 Any available card may be used to fill any open space.
-To begin the game, one card is dealt face up to the first pile, two cards to the second pile, and so on.
+To begin the game, one card is dealt face-up to the first pile, two cards to the second pile, and so on.

-7 cells (below tableau) - card storage sites.
+7 cells: Card storage sites.
 Each cell can only have one card.
 The card can be played on the foundations or the tableau.
 At the start of the game, each pile is dealt one card.

 There are four foundation piles.